braddope10/LearningReact/chapter_4/ch_4ex_1/README.md

     - Find out how to style that layer of children
     - div div div {}
     - This is the not an ideal way to style components as bigger apps can have multiple divs and become confusing

+In stylingVowels2.html you will:

+    - Find a better way to style a specific component by giving it a className attribute and assigning the value to "letter"
+    - Create a CSS selector for letter and specify everything within the style tag